CodeScop/Oge-Mai-Field-Guide/forestresources.md

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

+  - Global Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4)
   - LF Battles: Sassi (600 words for 6)
   - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10)
   - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later game

-- **Late May 2020 Sources Outside the Hunt:**
+- **Late June-July 2020 Sources Outside the Hunt:**

-  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
-I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.
+  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pride Sassi (600 words for 6), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)
+  - LF Battles: Spirit Wignow (450 words for 4-5)
-  - MT Battles: Tylu (600 words for 6), Pride Sassi (600 words for 6),  Illi (700 words for 7), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+  - MT Battles: Vanstra (3 minutes for 1-4)
   - FOREST EXPEDITION:

-    - BC Battles: Sacer (120 words for 1), Pride Sassi (600 words for 6)
+    - BC Battles: Hunt monsters only
-    - FB Battles: Pride Sassi (600 words for 6)
+    - FB Battles: Hunt monsters only
-    - SC Battles: Pride Sassi (600 words for 6)
+    - SC Battles: Hunt monsters only
-    - TT Battles: Pride Sassi (600 words for 6)
+    - TT Battles: Scofin (150 words for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5)
-    - GL Battles: Gobkey (400 words for 4), Pride Sassi (600 words for 6)
+    - GL Battles: Hunt monsters only
   - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)